 What Is Bi-Weekly Payroll?

 This system contrasts with other payroll schedules, such as weekly, semi-monthly, or monthly.
-The bi-weekly approach has a rich history and is widely adopted across various industries due to its balance of frequency and manageability.
+The bi-weekly approach is one of the most popular pay schedules, adopted across various industries due to its balance of frequency and manageability.
 Bi-weekly payroll can be easily managed with an automated payroll management system that tracks payment cycles.

 According to the Department of Labor, the three most common industries which use bi-weekly pay are information services and technology, leisure and hospitality and education and health services.